-Drag and drop one Router and Cloud to the GNS3 workspace.
-To configure Cloud1, click the Right Button / Configure button.
+Drag and drop one Router and Cloud into the GNS3 workspace.
+Click Right-Click / Configure to set up Cloud1.

-In the Cloud1 configuration window, we need to select the Loopback Adapter we added in the Ethernet Interfaces section.
-Once you have selected the GNS3Loopback adapter, click on the Add button.
+In the Cloud1 configuration window, you need to select the Loopback network card you added in the Ethernet Interfaces section.
+Once you have selected the GNS3Loopback adapter, click the Add button.

-Give the IP address to the Cisco Router FastEthernet 0/0 interface and turn the interface on.
-Then test the connection by pinging the Loopback Adapter IP address.
+Assign an IP address to the Cisco Router FastEthernet 0/0 interface and turn it on.
+Then, test the connection by

 Cloud1 and Cisco Router can communicate with each other.

-Likewise, let’s test the connection by pinging the Cisco Router FastEthernet 0/0 interface from our physical computer.
-The Ping connection test is successful as shown below!
+Similarly, test the connection by pinging the Cisco Router FastEthernet 0/0 interface from your physical computer.
+Pinging the Loopback card as shown in the following image must be successful!

-How to Configure Loopback Adapter in GNS3? ⇒ Video
+How to Add a Virtual Network Card in Windows ⇒ Video

-How to Configure Loopback Adapter in GNS3 – The steps for adding a Loopback Adapter are the same in other versions of Windows operating systems.
-The purpose here is to communicate the GNS3 program with our physical computer.
+The steps for adding a Loopback Adapter are the same for other versions of Windows.
+The purpose is to communicate the GNS3 program to our physical computer.
+Thanks for following us!

 ♦ How to Configure Telnet in Cisco Router